johnchase/cual-id/README.rst

    cual-id create ids 42 # writes 42 ids to stdout cual-id create ids 42 > my-ids.txt # writes 42 ids to my-ids.txt
+   cual-id create ids 42 --existing-ids my-ids.txt # creates ids that do not overlap with existing ids.
+Note this will only compare new ids to the first column of the file